HTML Tutorials - Learn HTML

 be used to...

-If you later decided to change the formatting of reserved words, you would only have to make one change to the style definition at the top of the document.
-(If you used an external style sheet, that one change could change an unlimited number of documents that used the sheet.)
+to make one change to the style definition at the top of the document.
+(If you used an

-Two surviving text emphasis tags are bold and italic.
-Their effect on text is, as expected, to make it bold or italic, as shown in the following code example and in Figure 8-2:
+Bold and Italic Text Two surviving text emphasis tags are bold and italic.
+Their effect on text is, as expected, to make it bold or italic, as shown in the following code example and in Figure 8-2: <p>This is normal text.</p>

 <p><b>This is bold text.</b></p>